Quantum-Creative-Group/quantum_nodes/README.md

 ### Quantum Creative
-If you want to use our project :
+#### Prerequisite

+Qiskit has to be installed on your machine and Blender has to use your version of Python.
+If it is not done yet you can follow the step by step tutorial in *Bundled Python & Extensions* on : https://docs.blender.org/api/current/info_tips_and_tricks.html

+#### On Linux

 * Download the ZIP file from Gitlab

-#### On Linux

-* Copy the content of the sockets folder in /home/<username>/.config/blender/2.91/scripts/addons/animation_nodes/sockets
+* Copy the content of the sockets folder in /home/username/.config/blender/2.91/scripts/addons/animation_nodes/sockets

+* Then do the same as Animation Nodes and install our extension in Blender